cosmic-zip/maidz/README.md

 coreutils: /bin/ls

-This tells you that the ﬁle you were checking (in this case /bin/ls) belongs to the package "coreutils".
-Now you can ﬁre up packagesearch.
+This tells you that the file you were checking (in this case /bin/ls) belongs to the package "coreutils".
+Now you can fire up packagesearch.
 If you haven't installed it:

 `$ sudo apt-get install packagesearch`